InfinitumForm/serbian-transliteration/readme.txt

 == Changelog ==

+= 1.9.8 =
+* Fixed a problem with the Elementor blank screen

 = 1.9.7 =
 * Fixed a problem with the Cyrillic version of the transliteration
 * Fixed issue with JSON transliteration